No diplomats, no Venezuelans as activists occupy DC embassy

 The Trump administration has said the activists are trespassing Venezuelan sovereign territory and need to leave.
 Gustavo Vecchio, Guaidó’s appointee as ambassador to Washington, has said he’s signed all necessary documents and it is now up to U.S. authorities to clear the building.

 But the State Department, which is responsible for the security of diplomatic properties, has not forced the protesters out.
-It did not respond to a request for comment.
+A department official told the AP that it “continues to coordinate with the U.S. Secret Service and our federal and local law enforcement partners regarding the situation at the Venezuelan embassy.”

 The main entrance remains chained shut, but activists and other visitors continue to enter and leave through a side door.
 Some of the activists go to work in the morning and return in the evening.
 The Secret Service and other agencies are providing security, but it’s still up to the activists to determine who can enter or leave.
 They use a photo gallery of anti-Maduro figures to screen out political foes.

-Contacted by The Associated Press, the Secret Service said it “is not facilitating, nor preventing, individuals, food, medicine, or any type of emergency services from entering the building.”
+Contacted by the AP, the Secret Service said it “is not facilitating, nor preventing, individuals, food, medicine, or any type of emergency services from entering the building.”

 The activists created a so-called Venezuela Embassy Protection Collective, hanging giant posters from the roof and keeping a busy schedule of conferences, concerts, poetry recitals and other events.